-Preferred shareholders are entitled to cumulative preferential monthly cash dividends, the amount of which will be fixed by the Board of Directors on an annual basis, subject to a prescribed minimum of 5.5% on the Preferred share repayment amount of \$10 for the five year period commencing December 1, 2019.
-Effective December 1, 2022, dividends were set at \$0.06458 per Preferred share per month for an annual yield of 7.75% on the Preferred share repayment amount (previously, \$0.05625 per Preferred share per month for an annual yield of 6.75%).
-Effective December 1, 2023, Preferred shareholders are entitled \$0.07917 per Preferred share per month for an annual yield of 9.50%.
+Preferred shareholders are entitled to cumulative preferential monthly cash dividends, the amount of which will be fixed by the Board of Directors on an annual basis, subject to a prescribed minimum of 5.5% on the Preferred share repayment amount of \$10 for the five year period commencing December 1, 2020.
+Effective December 1, 2022, dividends were set at \$0.0625 per Preferred share per month for an annual yield of 7.50% on the Preferred share repayment amount (previously, \$0.05625 per Preferred share per month for an annual yield of 6.75%).
+Effective December 1, 2023, Preferred shareholders are entitled to \$0.07708 per Preferred share per month for an annual yield of 9.25%.
 All Preferred shares outstanding on the termination date will be redeemed by the Company on that date.
 The Preferred shares have been presented as liabilities in the financial statements.

-Preferred shares trade under the symbol "FFN.PR.A" on the TSX.
-The trading price of Preferred shares on the TSX was \$9.98 as at November 30, 2023 (November 30, 2022-\$9.45).
+Preferred shares trade under the symbol "FTN.PR.A" on the TSX.
+The trading price of Preferred shares on the TSX was \$10.03 as at November 30, 2023 (November 30, 2022-\$9.81).
 Preferred shares may be surrendered at any time for retraction at specified retraction amounts, but will be retracted only on the last business day of each month.
 Shareholders who concurrently retract a Preferred share and a Class A share in the month of October in each year will be entitled to receive an amount equal to the net asset value per unit calculated on the last business day of October.
 Preferred shares retracted in any other month will receive a retraction price based on a discounted specified retraction formula.
 Under the terms of a recirculation agreement, the Company may, but is not obligated to, require the recirculation agent to use its best efforts to find purchasers for any Preferred shares or Class A shares tendered for retraction.
-Gains or losses from the redemption of shares, if any, are recorded in gain (loss) on redemptions on the Statements of Comprehensive Income/(Loss).